ryuryumite/ryuryumite.github.io/README.md

 <p align="center">Fully static proxy that actually works!</p>

 > [!IMPORTANT]
-> If you fork this project, giving it a star in the original repo would be greatly appreciated!
+> If you fork this project, giving it a star in the original repo would be greatly appreciated! <br>
+> Please leave in the credits!

 ## Features